thephpleague/csv/docs/9.0/writer/buffer.md

 // returns ['id' => 42, 'firstname' => 'john', 'lastname' => 'doe', ...]
 ```

-The `from` supports the following Database Extensions:
+The method supports the following Database Extensions:

 - SQLite3 (`SQLite3Result` object)
 - MySQL Improved Extension (`mysqli_result` object)
 - PostgreSQL (`PgSql\Result` object returned by the `pg_get_result`)
 - PDO (`PDOStatement` object)

-<p class="message-info">The <code>Buffer</code> class is mutable.
-On instantiation, it copies and stores the full source data in-memory.</p>

-You can tell the `Buffer` instance to exclude the header when importing the data using the `from` named constructor
+You can tell the `Buffer` instance to include or exclude the header when importing the data using the
-using the method second optional argument with one of the class public constant:
+second optional argument of the `from` named constructor with one of the class public constant:

 - `Buffer::INCLUDE_HEADER`
 - `Buffer::EXCLUDE_HEADER`